CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Experiments

-\textbf{RSICD dataset\cite{lu2017exploring}.} Designed specifically for image captioning in remote sensing imagery, the RSICD contains 10,921 aerial remote sensing images accompanied by captions in natural language, sized at \(224 \times 224\).
+During the training stage, our CRS-Diff used the following datasets: \begin{itemize} \item{RSICD dataset} \cite{lu2017exploring}: This dataset is designed specifically for image captioning in remote sensing imagery, and it contains 10,921 aerial remote sensing images accompanied by captions in natural language, sized at \(224 \times 224\).

-\textbf{fMoW dataset.\cite{christie2018functional}} A large-scale remote sensing image dataset, the Functional Map of the World (fMoW), includes spatio-temporal and category information for each image.
+\item{fMoW dataset} \cite{christie2018functional}: This dataset is a large-scale remote sensing image dataset, and fMoW includes the spatio-temporal and category information for each image.
 Notably, only the RGB images, sized at \(224 \times 224\), are used, with relevant metadata extracted from a total of 110,000 images for training the multi-conditional control model.

-\textbf{Million-AID dataset\cite{long2021creating}.} A benchmark dataset for remote sensing scene classification, Million-AID contains millions of instances, featuring 51 scene categories with 2,000 to 45,000 images per category.
+\item{Million-AID dataset} \cite{long2021creating}: This dataset is a benchmark dataset for remote sensing scene classification, and contains millions of instances, featuring 51 scene categories with 2,000 to 45,000 images per category. \end{itemize}